 Maybe its my minute sliver of Greek ancestry, but feta really does it for me.
-Throw a sprinkle of feta on pretty much anything and I’m a happy camper.
-It just makes everything thaaat much better, ya know?
+Throw a sprinkle of feta on pretty much anything and I’m happy.
+It just makes everything thaaat much better.
+And baked feta?
+My friends, you will be swooning over this creamy dishy.

-For this recipe you need real legit packed in water feta.
-That crappy pre-crumbled stuff just won’t suffice.
+To make a baked appetizer recipe with feta like this, you’ll need real legit feta packed in water.
+That pre-crumbled kind just won’t suffice.
 This recipe is as easy as taking that big ol’ chunk of cheese, plunking it down in a baking dish, topping with goodies, and throwing it in the oven.
 That’s all there is to it really.

 Ingredients